 Want to hear about new releases and other fun stuff?
-Subscribe to the newsletter and choose “Paranormal Mystery.”
+Subscribe to the newsletter and choose “Supernatural Suspense.”

 When you look in the mirror and see a different reflection, that’s a bad day.

 Sarah Greene has been communicating with ghosts since her best friend died when they were both fifteen.
-At thirty-three, she still doesn’t know why God gave her this “gift,” but with each new paranormal event, she feels she has no choice but to investigate, even when supernatural forces threaten to harm her.
-The Girl in the Mirror is the first novel in the Sarah Greene Mystery series.
+At thirty-three, she still doesn’t know why God gave her this “gift,” but with each new paranormal mystery, she feels she has no choice but to investigate, even when the underlying supernatural forces threaten to harm her.

 Chapter One Teaser

 It was the screaming that woke Sarah Greene.
-Her screaming, to be exact.
-Sitting up, she tried calming her jackhammering heart by using a breathing technique she’d learned from a psychiatrist years ago.
-A slow, steady breath through the nose… Hold for three seconds… Purse the lips and exhale slowly… Relax.
-Then, repeat.
-That always helped, even though she’d felt Dr. Bates had been rather a condescending bitch.
+Her screaming.
+Sitting up, she tried calming her jackhammering heart by using a breathing technique she’d learned from a psychologist years ago.
+A slow, steady breath through the nose… Hold for three seconds… Purse the lips and exhale slowly… Relax and repeat.
+That always helped, even though she’d felt Dr. Bates had been a condescending bitch.
 There’s no such things as ghosts, she had said through impossibly huge black designer frames and thin, pale lips that reminded Sarah of a Muppet.
-Did Muppets even have lips?
+Did Muppets have lips?

 “Gary?” she said.

 She heard a thump from somewhere far off.
-Then, the familiar rapid padding noise as her sleek, gray tabby with the broken black stripes and cool green eyes bounded into the room, leaped onto the antique iron double bed, and maowed.
-She brought him close, which always made his eyes squishy while magically pull-starting the purr machine.
+Then, the familiar rapid padding noise as her sleek, gray tabby with the broken black stripes and cool green eyes bounded into the room.
+The cat leaped onto the antique iron double bed and maowed.
+She brought him close.
+That always made his eyes squishy, while magically pull-starting the purr machine.

 “That was a bad one, Gary.”

 Realizing it would be hours before she could get to sleep again, she set the cat aside and threw back the sheet and duvet.
-Then, she just sat there, observing the goosebumps on the tan, muscular legs she’d developed running five miles a day.
-She didn’t recall why but she’d decided to sleep in panties and the oversize Knicks jersey Joe had given her when they were first married.
-The man was still a New Yorker through and through.
+She sat there, observing the goosebumps on the tan, muscular legs she’d developed running five miles a day.
+She didn’t recall why but she’d decided to sleep in the oversize Knicks jersey Joe had given her when they were first married.
+The man was a New Yorker through and through.
 Had she been thinking about her ex-husband again?

 “Goosebumps aren’t sexy,” she said, lifting a bare leg and modeling it for the indifferent feline.

 She talked to Gary a lot, she noticed.
 Pathetic when you stopped to think about it.
-But he did seem to listen.
+But he seemed to listen.
 Sometimes.
-Eventually, though, he got bored and hopped off the bed, looking for something better—like a game of Duck Duck Goose.
+Eventually, though, he got bored and hopped off the bed, looking for something better—like a game of Duck, Duck, Goose.

 Coming out of it, Sarah could feel herself getting anxious again and decided to take another calming breath.
 Eventually, she pulled on a pair of jeans and made her way to the kitchen where she found the cat playing with a plastic bottle cap that had somehow missed the trash.

-So, what now?
+Now what?
 Coffee?
 No, she’d never get back to sleep.
 A drink?
 Hmm.
-She still had that bottle of Talisker 25 Year Scotch Joe had given her on her thirtieth birthday.
-Pretty pricey for a guy who was known to replenish his underwear drawer once a decade, and only if Penneys was having a sale.
-Okay, maybe just a quick one.
-That stuff needed to last till she turned forty, which was seven years away.
+She had a bottle of Talisker 25 Year Scotch Joe had given her on her thirtieth birthday.
+Pretty pricey for a guy who was famous for replenishing his underwear drawer once every decade, and only if Penneys was having a sale.
+Okay, maybe a quick one.
+That stuff needed to last until she turned forty, which was seven years away.
 Shit, forty…